PLAYS

 Cast of nine: 5 women (1 White, I Asian American, 3 Latinx) 4 men (2 White, I Black, 1 Latinx), two actors play multiple parts.

-SCRIPT SAMPLE: Beginning of Act Two, LA MADRE addresses the nation.
+SCRIPT SAMPLE: Beginning of Act Two.
+LA MADRE addresses her compatriots.
 The FAMILY reacts.

 A GOD BY ANOTHER NAME